-A bias-related incident or bias incident is motivated, in whole or in part, by the offender’s bias against the actual or perceived age, ancestry, color, disability, gender, gender identity, national origin, race, religion, religious practices, or sexual orientation of the targeted person or group, but does not rise to the level of a criminal offense.
+A bias-related incident or bias incident is motivated, in whole or in part, by the offender’s bias against the actual or perceived age, ancestry, color, disability, gender, gender identity, gender expression, national origin, race, religion, religious practices, or sexual orientation of the targeted person or group, but does not rise to the level of a criminal offense.

 What is a hate crime?

 A hate crime is a criminal offense, committed against a person or property which is motivated, in whole or in part, by the offender’s bias against the actual or perceived age, ancestry, color, disability, sex, gender identity, gender expression, national origin, race, religion, religious practices, or sexual orientation of the targeted person or group.

 What are chilly climate behaviors?

-A chilly climate results from the combined effect of a number of practices which cumulatively create an environment that is not open and welcoming to a person or group based on their age, ancestry, color, disability, gender, gender identity, national origin, race, religion, religious practices, or sexual orientation.
+A chilly climate results from the combined effect of a number of practices which cumulatively create an environment that is not open and welcoming to a person or group based on their age, ancestry, color, disability, gender, gender identity, gender expression, national origin, race, religion, religious practices, or sexual orientation.
 Offenders often remain anonymous.